 The risk management and internal control systems provide reasonable but not absolute assurance against material misstatement or loss.
 They are designed to manage the risk of failure in the Group's operations, safeguard the Group's assets, maintain appropriate accounting records and financial reporting, and ensure effective compliance with the Listing Rules and all other applicable laws and regulations.
+External independent professional consultants will be engaged if the Board considers appropriate.

-The Board will continue to take steps to provide sound and effective risk management, which include identification and assessment of significant business risks, monitoring and reporting of such risks and day-to-day operational management and control to reduce, mitigate or transfer risks.
+The Board takes steps to provide sound and effective risk management, which include identification and assessment of significant business risks, monitoring and reporting of such risks and day-to-day operational management and control to reduce, mitigate, transfer or avoid risks.
 The identified risks are evaluated based on potential impact and likelihood of occurrence.
 Procedures have been established to identify and execute risk mitigation actions based on the Board's risk tolerance, provide ongoing monitoring of risks to ensure that they are effectively managed as well as to escalate and report any identified issues in a timely manner for effective control.

 The Board regularly reviews the effectiveness and adequacy of the risk management and internal control systems and is satisfied that the Group's internal controls on key business processes and operations are sufficiently and reasonably implemented.
-The Group conducts an annual review on the need for setting up an internal audit department.
-Given the Group's simple operating structure, it was decided that the Board would be directly responsible for the ongoing review and assessment of the risk management and internal control systems of the Group to ensure overall effectiveness.
+The Audit Committee assists the Board to conduct annual review on the risk management and internal control systems.
+Given the Group's simple operating structure, it was decided that the Board would be directly responsible for the ongoing review and assessment of the risk management and internal control systems of the Group.
+The Board will ensure sufficient resources are deployed to maintain the adequacy and effectiveness of the risk management and internal controls systems.